Benson516/CarND-Behavioral-Cloning-P3/writeup_proj_4.md

 - `Mirrored image_right --> -1*angle_right`: The flipped image_right for reusing the right-turn data on learning left-turn and vice-versa.
 - `Mirrored image_left --> -1*angle_left`: The flipped image_left for reusing the right-turn data on learning left-turn and vice-versa.

 The first layer of the network integrate a `Cropping2D` layer for obtaining ROI.
 Fig. 3 shows one original center image, and Fig. 4 shows the cropped center image.
+Fig. 5, Fig. 6, Fig, 7, Fig, 8, and Fig. 9 shows the cropped `image_right`, `image_left`, `mirrored image_center`, `mirrored image_right`, and `mirrored image_left`, repectively.

 ![alt text][image2]
 Fig. 3 Original center image (`image_center`)